Cambridge Travel Guide

 King's College, Cambridge ©

-With a University heritage dating back as far as 1209, the city of Cambridge is steeped in tradition and, as its colleges have been added piecemeal by royal and aristocratic patrons over the centuries, it opens for the visitor like a catalogue of the past 700 years of European architecture.
-The prestigious University of Cambridge, which dates back to the 13th century, gives the town a historic gravitas while simultaneously providing it with a youthful and exuberant population.
+With a university heritage dating back as far as 1209, the city of Cambridge is steeped in tradition.
+Its colleges have been added piecemeal by patrons over centuries, with visitors enjoying 800 years of European architecture.
+The prestigious University of Cambridge, which dates back to the 13th century, gives the town an academic gravitas while simultaneously providing it with a youthful and exuberant population.

 Cambridge offers a number of historic buildings and sites worth exploring, including Kings College Chapel, the Church of the Holy Sepulchre, and the Great St Mary's Church.
 There are also a plethora of top-notch museums in Cambridge, dedicated to zoology, classical archaeology, earth sciences, anthropology, art, and local history.

-With daffodils and summer flowers carpeting the 'Backs', or banks of the River Cam, summer and spring are ideal seasons for punting in Cambridge.
+Daffodils and summer flowers carpet the Backs, the name given to an area covering the banks of the River Cam.
+This make summer and spring ideal seasons punting in Cambridge.
 The city has a number of parks and gardens that provide quiet retreats from the urban city centre.

-Cambridge offers first class accommodation, as well as a feast of shops, culture and entertainment, all features that make the historic town one of England's most popular holiday destinations.
-It hosts several festivals, including the Cambridge Summer Music Festival and the Cambridge Shakespeare festival.
+Cambridge offers first class accommodation, as well as an abundance of shops, culture, and entertainment, all features that make the pretty town one of England's most popular holiday destinations.
+It hosts several popular festivals, including the Cambridge Summer Music Festival and the Cambridge Shakespeare Festival.

 Become our Cambridge Travel Expert

 We are looking for contributors for our Cambridge travel guide.
 If you are a local, a regular traveller to Cambridge or a travel professional with time to contribute and answer occasional forum questions, please contact us.